At the conference, Fidelity and other firms talked about using tech to create engaging learning experiences.

 Fidelity defines a new and better approach to learning and development

-In the afternoon, Daniel Hinojosa, senior manager, PI L&D transformation architect / E2E learner experience at Fidelity (a D2L customer), talked about how his organisation created a learning experience to drive better engagement and retention.
-Modern learners demand modern learning experiences, said Hinojosa, and with that in mind, Fidelity knew it needed to modernise its approach, leveraging digital technologies to make its learning experience more flexible and more personal.
+In the afternoon, Daniel Hinojosa, senior manager, PI L&D transformation architect / E2E learner experience at Fidelity (a D2L customer), talked about how his organization created a learning experience to drive better engagement and retention.
+Modern learners demand modern learning experiences, said Hinojosa, and with that in mind, Fidelity knew it needed to modernize its approach, leveraging digital technologies to make its learning experience more flexible and more personal.

-“Personalised, self-led learning, matters,” he said.
+“Personalized, self-led learning, matters,” he said.
 “We believe that digital resources provide the most flexibility in the moments that you need them.”

 And for Fidelity, that included adopting agile principles and tools to enable pace over perfection in its learning and development program, using tech in an intelligent way to continuously improve while allowing on-demand, in-place learning.

 Fidelity started by designing its experience for “Betty,” a persona it created that wasn’t a millennial, but exhibited millennial tendencies: she likes her smartphone and is two to three roles into her career, has after-work commitments, and a family that needs to be considered.
-Creating the persona was about keeping in mind whom Fidelity was designing its modern learning experience for, said Hinojosa, which allowed the organisation to account for better flexibility and engagement.
+Creating the persona was about keeping in mind whom Fidelity was designing its modern learning experience for, said Hinojosa, which allowed the organization to account for better flexibility and engagement.

 Technology has been a big part of Fidelity’s process.
-The organisation enabled an omnichannel approach to learning and development that supplements coaching and live training with a flexible, interactive, experience.
-Using D2L’s mobile-optimised modern learning platform, Fidelity integrated all its learning content—video, whitepapers, and digital media like audio and video mini-cases—in one place, which learners can access on-demand, anytime, anywhere, so they can learn where and when they’re most comfortable to promote better retention.
+The organization enabled an omnichannel approach to learning and development that supplements coaching and live training with a flexible, interactive, experience.
+Using D2L’s mobile-optimized modern learning platform, Fidelity integrated all its learning content—video, whitepapers, and digital media like audio and video mini-cases—in one place, which learners can access on-demand, anytime, anywhere, so they can learn where and when they’re most comfortable to promote better retention.